blackjetrock/dumper_m3780/README.md

 PIC.
 I ported Sean's code over to the Pico but couldn't get reliable reads, so I rewrote it to use a generic system of injecting instructions and used a more elaborate scheme to get the data out of the device.
-This is very muh a haked together tool specifically built to dump a ROM.
+This is very much a hacked together tool specifically built to dump a ROM.
 It's not a finished product.

 The TEST pin handling is the same as Sean's code, but I have code that